Anchor: Holding ground

+Material of cable

+Rope vs chain cable.
+Functions of elasticity and weight.

+As symbol

-An anchor frequently appears on the flags and coats of arms of institutions involved with the sea, both naval and commercial, as well as of port cities and seacoast regions and provinces in various countries.
+An anchor frequently appears on the flags and coats of arms of institutions involved with the sea, as well as of port cities and seacoast regions and provinces in various countries.
 There also exists in heraldry the "Anchored Cross", or Mariner's Cross, a stylized cross in the shape of an anchor.
 The symbol can be used to signify 'fresh start' or 'hope'.
-The New Testament refers to the Christian's hope as "an anchor of the soul".

 The Mariner's Cross is also referred to as St. Clement's Cross, in reference to the way this saint was killed (being tied to an anchor and thrown from a boat into the Black Sea in 102).
 Anchored crosses are occasionally a feature of coats of arms in which context they are referred to by the heraldic terms anchry or ancre.

-In 1887, the Delta Gamma Fraternity adopted the anchor as its badge to signify hope.